felipecacique/FinancialAssetPortfolioBacktester/README.md

 # Financial Asset Portfolio Backtester

 Welcome to the **Financial Asset Portfolio Backtester** project!
-This **web application** allows users to **perform backtests** on stocks using a ranking system and fundamental indicators such as EBIT/EV and ROE.
+This **web application** allows users to **perform backtests** on stocks using a ranking system and fundamental indicators such as EBIT/EV and ROIC.
 The core features of this application include generating new asset portfolios every month based on a provided dataset, creating a **ranking system** using fundamental indicators, and performing **web scraping** to gather data from a financial website.
 The project primarily focuses on **full-stack development**, incorporating technologies such as **HTML, CSS, JavaScript, Bootstrap, user authentication, database management, Python, Flask, and data visualization**.

 This project encompasses two core functionalities: